 D. THREE PHASE RESIDENTIAL SERVICES:

 Where three phase Residential Service is requested, the Applicant shall pay the difference in cost between single phase and three phase service.

+E. Transformation Facilities

+When an existing residential Customer adds load, or a new residential Customer builds in a subdivision where secondary service is available at the lot line, either by means of a transformer or a secondary junction box and the existing transformation facilities or service conductors are unable to serve the increased residential load:

+The facilities upgrade shall be treated as a standard line extension if the Customer’s demand exceeds 25 kVA, or if the facilities serve only that customer. ;

+The facilities upgrade shall be treated as a system improvement and not be charged to the Customer if the Customer’s demand does not exceed 25 kVA and the facilities are shared by two or more customers.

-E. UNDERGROUND EXTENSIONS:
+F. UNDERGROUND EXTENSIONS:

 The Company will construct an Extension underground when requested by the Applicant or if required by local ordinance or conditions.
 The Applicant must pay for the conversion of any existing overhead facilities to underground, under the terms of Section VI of this Rule.
 The Applicant must provide all trenching and backfilling, imported backfill material, conduits, and equipment foundations that the Company requires for the Extension.
 If the Applicant requests, the Company will provide these items at the Applicant's expense.

-III.
-NONRESIDENTIAL EXTENSIONS:

-A. EXTENSION ALLOWANCES:

-1. LESS THAN 1,000 KW:

-The Company will grant Nonresidential Applicants requiring less than 1,000 kW an Extension Allowance equal to the estimated annual revenue the Applicant will pay the Company.
-The Applicant must advance the costs exceeding the Extension Allowance prior to the start of construction.

-The Company may require the Customer to pay a Contract Minimum Billing for five years.